abhiTronix/vidgear/docs/help/netgear_async_faqs.md

 * **NetGear_Async:** is an asyncio videoframe messaging framework, built on [`zmq.asyncio`](https://pyzmq.readthedocs.io/en/latest/api/zmq.asyncio.html), and powered by high-performance asyncio event loop called [**`uvloop`**](https://github.com/MagicStack/uvloop) to high-speed and lag-free video streaming over the network with minimal resource constraints.

-**Key Difference:** NetGear_Async is way memory efficient and little faster, but has less features as compared to NetGear API.
-On the other hand, NetGear API provides many powerful [Exclusive Modes](../../gears/netgear/overview/#exclusive-modes), but is way less memory efficient and bit slower than NetGear_Async API.
+**Key Difference:** NetGear_Async is highly memory efficient, but has less features as compared to NetGear API which is marginally faster too.

 &nbsp;